tensara/problems/problems/rms-norm/problem.md

     type: "size_t"
     pointer: "false"
     constant: "false"

-  - name: "total_size"
-    type: "size_t"
-    pointer: "false"
-    constant: "false"

-  - name: "dims_size"
-    type: "size_t"
-    pointer: "false"
-    constant: "false"
 ---

-Implement RMS (Root Mean Square) Normalization for a tensor of arbitrary shape.
+Implement RMS (Root Mean Square) Normalization for a 2D tensor.

-RMS Normalization is a technique often used in transformers and other deep learning models, particularly in language models.
-It normalizes the input by dividing each element by the root mean square of the features in each sample.
+Normalize the input by dividing each element by the root mean square of the features in each sample.
+More formally, compute:

-The formula for RMS Normalization is:

 $$
 \text{y} = \frac{x}{\sqrt{\text{mean}(x^2) + \epsilon}}